Nosto/wiki-docs/implementing-nosto/template-customization/custom-logic.md

 # Custom logic

-If you want to attach stateful logic as event handlers to your template elements, [Petite Vue](https://github.com/vuejs/petite-vue) is a useful tool. petite-vue is an alternative distribution of Vue optimized for progressive enhancement.
+If you want to attach stateful logic as event handlers to your template elements, [petite-vue](https://github.com/vuejs/petite-vue) is a useful tool. petite-vue is an alternative distribution of Vue optimized for progressive enhancement.
 It provides the same template syntax and reactivity mental model as standard Vue.
 However, it is specifically optimized for "sprinkling" a small amount of interactions on an existing HTML page rendered by a server framework.

 Some rules/constraints to consider:
 * Leave the HTML rendering primarily to Velocity